elabftw/elabdoc/doc/faq.rst

 But what about the others ELN out there?
 ----------------------------------------

 First I'll only speak about the others free and open source lab notebook.
-Because there is no point in comparing free and privative software, as it's not the same philosophy at all !
+Because there is no point in comparing free and privative software, as it's not the same philosophy at all!

 * Labtrove : labtrove is a glorified Wordpress plugin.
 Unfortunately, I didn't manage to install it so I can't really talk about it...
 Also, it wasn't updated since 2011 so it probably won't work with latest versions of Wordpress.